 You could swear it was just yesterday that your child proudly marched into a whimsical kindergarten classroom.
-Suddenly, you blinked — and your tiny kindergartner transformed into a spunky tween.
+Suddenly, you blinked — it’s graduation day and your tiny kindergartner has transformed into a spunky tween.
 Now, you find yourself preparing for the challenges and excitement of middle school or junior high.

 Before you jump into the even faster-paced lifestyle of a junior high parent, take a moment to pause and appreciate just how far you’ve come.
-Celebrate your 5th or 6th grader’s accomplishments with an elementary school graduation party that closes the chapter on a special time of life — and sets the stage for the journey ahead.
+Celebrate your 5th or 6th grader’s accomplishments and the last day of school with an elementary school graduation party that closes the chapter on an extra special time of life — and sets the stage for the journey ahead.

-Set the tone for a fun-filled party with vibrant decorations that play into the graduation theme.
-No party will be complete without these essentials:
+Set the tone for a fun-filled party with vibrant decorations that play into the graduation party theme.
+No celebration will be complete without these party supplies:

 Balloon Arches